davidajoyce/Travix_interview_solution/README.md

 **Travix - Problem to be solved**

+**Comments on Solution:**

+There are some parts of the solution I would have liked to have implmented but due to the time constraints I shall list here:
+- Created Enums for the supplier names to avoid comparing with a string to remove human error in future modification of the code
+- Implement more error handling and creating specific errors for missing request details
+- Create more test cases especially for the unit test case level to improve the test coverage
+- implement the validation for the ISO date format and throwing the specific exception for this case
+- implement serializers, deserializers and objectMappers to make it easier to handle the objects instead of just handling strings e.g easier to handle the dates and confirm ISO format

+**To Run:**
+- clone the project and run the test classes.
 **Background:**

 BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.